giuliodondi/kOS-ShuttleEntrySim/README.md

 **Mods not required for the script but de-facto needed to use it:**
 - Kerbal Konstructs to place runways to land on, they must be at least 2x longer than the stock KSC runway.
 - Some mod to display the surface-relative trajectory in the map view.
-I recomment Trajectories or the (awesome but challenging) Principia mod
+I recommend Trajectories or the (awesome but challenging) Principia mod
-- Tweakscale to adjust the size of the A.I.R.B.R.A.K.E.S. you might need to add

 You will find several folders:
 - **GameData**